AnaAquiles/PituitaryBaselineStates/README.md

 Welcome to **PituitaryBaselineStates** , a simulation toolkit designed to explore the hidden rhythms of the pituitary gland.
 This project dives into how **aperiodic signal components** shape spontaneous activity and contribute to baseline hormonal dynamics.

-These simulations support ideas presented in our **early career perspective**, which introduces a novel framework to evaluate baseline activation in the pituitary gland.
+These simulations support ideas presented in my **early career perspective**, which introduces a novel framework to evaluate baseline activation in the pituitary gland.
 📄 *Manuscript link coming soon — currently under revision.*

 ---